Research

 Keep Exercising and Stay Steady

-Healthworks, in collaboration with Northumbria University, is conducting a research project titled KESS (Keep Exercising and Stay Steady).
-This study is focused on developing and testing a digital health intervention designed to support ongoing exercise maintenance for individuals who have completed falls prevention exercise programs.
+This study is focused on developing and testing a digital health intervention designed to support ongoing exercise maintenance for individuals who have completed falls prevention exercise programmes.

 As people age, declines in muscle strength and balance become major risk factors for falls and serious injuries.
 Evidence shows that completing group-based falls management exercise (FaME) programs leads to significant improvements in muscle strength, balance, and overall function, while also reducing falls and injury rates in older adults.
 However, many people reduce or stop exercising within 6 to 24 months of completing these programs.
 Without continued activity, the physical benefits fade, and the risk of falls and injuries rises.

 This research aims to create and assess the feasibility of a digital intervention to support continued exercise engagement for FaME program participants, helping them to maintain the benefits of their physical progress and reduce future fall risks.
+The goal of the study is to design and evaluate the feasibility and user acceptance of a digitally supported exercise maintenance intervention for individuals who have participated in FaME classes.

 AAA Virtual Health Programme: A 12-week exercise and lifestyle intervention for Abdominal Aortic Aneurysm (AAA) management